Daanish2003/betacrew-exchange-client-assignment/README.md

 ```

 ### Step-4 Output
- -  theview the output.json for output
+ -  then view the output.json for output

 ## Solution Approach